plugins {

 }

-The Micronaut plugin includes integration with the Gradle Docker plugin allowing you to easily build applications and native images using Docker containers.
+The Micronaut plugin includes integration with the Gradle Docker plugin allowing you to easily build applications and native executables using Docker containers.

 Applications are built as layered JARs using the buildLayers